jupyterhub/nbgitpuller/docs/topic/automatic-merging.md

 `nbgitpuller` provides a backup strategy where the student's work is copied and renamed to `<repo_name>_backup_<YYYYMMDDHHMMSS>`, and then a fresh copy of the instructor's version of the repository is pulled into the student's working directory.

 This option appears as button with the label `Backup and resync` after encountering the unresolvable merge conflict.
+The student may want to manually copy their work from backed up changes into the new folder.